 Once all applications are received, Leadership Associates will perform background checks on the candidates, and analyze their background and experience.
 When that is complete, the candidates will be presented to the Board, along with their background checks and notes regarding their alignment with the profile.
 The Board will then review the candidates, select several for in-person interviews, conduct the interviews, and make a final selection.

-The detailed timeline can be found on the Superintendent Search Webpage, but the significant dates are as follows:
+The detailed timeline can be found on this page, but the significant dates are as follows:

 January 13 - February 2

 Background checks and candidate review by Leadership Associates

 Board selects new Superintendent

 Note that depending on the final list of candidates, the availability of the Board, and the state of COVID-19, we may opt for an in-person meeting with the candidates as well, but this will not be decided until late March.
 The Board has also opted to make this a confidential search.
 That means that none of the names of the candidates will be disclosed until a new Superintendent is selected.
 This will ensure that we will attract a large, qualified, and diverse candidate pool.

 Now, we need your help.
 There are two ways that you can assist the Board in the Superintendent Selection process:

 - Take the online survey which you can find here(survey ended on February 2, 2021).
 Please also feel free to forward the survey link to anyone that you think may be interested.